Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 {{< /hint >}}

+## When will we have a library that has a "usable" stand?
+Not complete, but the most important resources?

+- **Bicep**: AVM leverages and evolves existing modules of [CARML](https://aka.ms/CARML) (Common Azure Resource Module Library) for its Bicep resource module collection (see [here](/Azure-Verified-Modules/faq/#carmltfvm-to-avm-evolution-details)).
+To initially populate AVM with Bicep resource modules, all  existing CARML modules will be migrated to AVM.
+See the [timeline and approach](/Azure-Verified-Modules/faq/#timeline-and-approach) section below for more details.
+Pattern modules can then be developed on top of these resource modules.
+- **Terraform**: In case of Terraform, there are significantly less modules available in [TFVM](https://aka.ms/TFVM) (Terraform Verified Modules Library) compared to CARML, hence, Terraform modules are being built as people volunteer to be module owners.
+We're trying to prioritize the development of the Terraform modules based on our learnings from CARML - e.g. which ones are the most frequently deployed modules.

+---

 ## What is happening to existing initiatives like CARML and TFVM?

 The AVM initiative has been working closely with the teams behind the following initiatives: